uadmin/uadmin-docs/dapi/public_functions.rst

 -------------------
 `Back To Top`_

 APIPublicAdd controls the data API's public for add commands.
+By default, APIPublicAdd returns **false**.

 Type: